Alternatives to general relativity: Lovelock

-and can be thought of as a generalisation of general relativity.
+and can be thought of as a generalization of general relativity.

 Scalar–tensor theories

 These all contain at least one free parameter, as opposed to general relativity which has no free parameters.

 Although not normally considered a Scalar–Tensor theory of gravity, the 5 by 5 metric of Kaluza–Klein reduces to a 4 by 4 metric and a single scalar.
 So if the 5th element is treated as a scalar gravitational field instead of an electromagnetic field then Kaluza–Klein can be considered the progenitor of Scalar–Tensor theories of gravity.
-This was recognised by Thiry.
+This was recognized by Thiry.

 Scalar–Tensor theories include Thiry, Jordan, Brans and Dicke, Bergman, Nordtveldt (1970), Wagoner, Bekenstein and Barker.

 The action $S\;$ is based on the integral of the Lagrangian $L_\varphi\;$.

 where $\omega(\varphi)\;$ is a different dimensionless function for each different scalar–tensor theory.
 The function $\lambda(\varphi)\;$ plays the same role as the cosmological constant in general relativity. $G_N\;$ is a dimensionless normalization constant that fixes the present-day value of $G\;$.
 An arbitrary potential can be added for the scalar.

 The full version is retained in Bergman and Wagoner.
 Special cases are: